stanislavzlp/BI_2020-2021_Python_fastq-filtrator/README.md

-# BI_2020-2021_Python_fastq-filtrator
+# BI_2020-2021_Python_fastq-filter

-Fastq-filtrator project is a program for filtration fastq files and simple visualization main features of samples.
+Fastq-filter project is a program for filtration fastq files.

-The current version of the filtrator has two main functions:
+The current version of the filter has two main functions:

 `filtration by length` - reads will be filtrated by the given length